Koenkk/zigbee2mqtt.io/docs/guide/adapters/emberznet.md

 Firmware release notes: [https://www.silabs.com/developers/zigbee-emberznet?tab=documentation](https://www.silabs.com/developers/zigbee-emberznet?tab=documentation)

-_Multiprotocol is not currently supported due to the various issues associated with it.
+_Multiprotocol firmware is not supported.
 The recommended alternative to establish multiple networks is to use one adapter per protocol._

 ### Configuration